ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-display-plugin/RViz-display-plugin.rst

 This specifies the name, type, base class, and description of the class.
 The name field must be a combination of the first two strings given to the ``PLUGINLIB_DECLARE_CLASS()`` macro in the source file.
-It must be the "package" name, a "/" slash, then the "display name" for the class.
+It must be the package name, a "/" slash, then the "display name" for the class.
 The "display name" is the name used for the class in the user interface.

 | The type entry must be the fully-qualified class name, including any namespace(s) it is inside.